 You can also download the 30-day trial and/or buy a licence from the official Sketchup website found here though it is better to go through the Australian reseller because they provide good customer service (and are a bit cheaper as I mentioned).
 Click HERE to contact them through our licensing page.

 If you are a full time student or teacher from a registered training organisation, you can also purchase an educational Sketchup Pro licence for AU$71.50 that lasts for a year.
 Again, you can obtain one of these by clicking HERE to get to our licensing page.
 You will need to provide your student/teacher ID when purchasing.

 Would it be more valuable to do a 2-day shortcourse for Revit or Archicad?

 There is no doubt that Revit and Archicad are used widely in the building design industry and sound knowledge of these programs would be very useful when it comes to gaining employment as a draftsperson/architect/etc. However, a two day course for either of these complex programs will barely scratch the surface of what you need to know to operate the software effectively.
 You generally need lengthy on the job training with both of these programs to become productive.

 The process for operating Sketchup is much more intuitive and at the end of the Sketchup Modelling Essentials course for example, a beginner user should at the very least be able to model a reasonably complex building, and turn it into presentation images that are embellished with people, cars and trees to a standard suitable for display to clients.
 For a 2-day course, that is useful outcome.

 It is our preference that you pay for your course by bank electronic transfer as indicated on the invoices.
-It is possible to pay by credit card but due to the high fees that we must pay for this transaction service (about 4%), unfortunately we must pass this cost on.
+It is possible to pay by credit card but due to the high fees that we must pay for this transaction service (2.9%), unfortunately we must pass this cost on.

 NZ customers can pay by Paypal or credit card.
 You will receive instructions when your invoice is sent to you.